JanWilczek/wolf-sound-blog/_posts/podcast/2021-10-29-how-i-got-started-with-audio-programming.md

 [Sign up for WolfSound's newsletter!]({% link newsletter.md %})

+*"How do I get started with audio programming?"*

+*"What books do you recommend for doing DSP?"*

+*"How to build a synthesizer with technology XYZ?"*

+These are some examples of questions I found on various forums throughout the internet. **WolfSound is all about making it easy for you to learn audio programming.** We remove the requirements to read thick books, pay for expensive courses, and attend universities for years.
+This podcast episode is meant to give you an example way to learn audio programming: my way.
+I want to share my story with you so that you can relate and believe that you can do it too!

 ## Episode Contents

 In this podcast episode, you will learn
-* how mathematics and musics led me to the field of acoustics,
+* how mathematics and music led me to study the field of acoustics,
 * how I learned programming from scratch,
 * how I handled two study programmes and a part-time software engineering job,
 * how I learned audio programming basics within and outside of the university,
+* which books I read to learn programming and sound synthesis,
 * why I decided to pursue a research-focused master's degree in signal processing,
 * why I created WolfSound,
 * where I am going next 🧐.